nikitavoloboev/data/animals/animals.md

 - [FitBark](https://www.fitbark.com/) - GPS & Activity Monitor.
 - [A standardized and reproducible method to measure decision-making in mice](https://twitter.com/IntlBrainLab/status/1218585772812570624)
 - [Why do cats & dogs ..](https://whydocatsanddogs.com/)
+- [Celevity](https://celevity.co/) - Developing drugs that treat the underlying causes of aging in dogs.